 This rally was held at the Orlando Fairgrounds.
 There were over 290 motorhomes at the Orlando rally but the organizers and volunteers quickly got each coach to their parking spot.
 There were some initial security concerns the first night but they were quickly addressed.

-After traveling from New York to Orlando in only a week, it was nice to settle in for four days of socializing, entertainment and an overall good time.
+After traveling for a week, it was nice to settle in for four days of socializing, entertainment and an overall good time.
 This was our first rally so we were eager to participate.
 The first thing we noticed was that everyone was extremely sociable.
 Conversations were friendly and enjoyable.
-We met many people at the rally including some nice people who were also from New York.
+We met many people at the rally including some nice people who were also from our area.
 We sat with different people every night for breakfast and dinner and thoroughly enjoyed their stories, suggestions and advice.
 We are scheduled to attend another Allegro Club rally this September in Sevierville, TN and we can’t wait!

 Six months before our journey began my son and I traveled to Red Bay Alabama to watch the building of our new motorhome.
 It was an amazing experience.
 Tiffin is the only manufacturer that allows you to stand on the factory floor with your RV as it is assembled.
 Its unbelievable how fast the coach comes together.